 Many tried to mimic Chicago’s success, but few did.
 Subsequent movie musicals tried to retain the original Broadway productions’ casts to shaky results, while others muted the excesses of the genre with realism, a head-scratcher when people are prone to burst into song and dance.
 Good, bad, or ugly, there have been 20 major stage-to-film adaptations since the start of the 21st century.
 That includes four appearances by Meryl Streep, three films by Rob Marshall, two entries in the Mamma Mia Cinematic Universe, and one perfect shot of Dame Judi Dench in a cat basket lifting her leg like a horny queen.

-With the release of In the Heights, and looking down the barrel of a year with four more stage-to-screen adaptations to come in 2021, it feels as good a time as ever to reevaluate the products of this 21st century movie musical renaissance, from the razzle dazzle-iest to, as the French say, les miserables.
+With the release of West Side Story closing out a year featuring a record six stage-to-screen adaptations, it feels as good a time as ever to reevaluate the products of this 21st century movie musical renaissance, from the razzle dazzle-iest to, as the French say, les miserables.
 A reminder that this is just including film adaptations of stage musicals (no Greatest Showman, La La Land, or Moulin Rouge), though Burlesque fans are always welcome here.

 I don’t want to bury the lede: Three-quarters of the way through this adaptation of Michael John LaChiusa’s 1994 Off-Broadway musical, itself a riff on Arthur Schnitzler’s La Ronde, there’s a totally-serious-but-feels-like-it’s-from-30-Rock music video for a gloriously tacky dance-pop banger called “Beyond the Moon,” performed by Audra McDonald in full-on Space Drag, intercut with her getting absolutely railed by Cheyenne Jackson (she legit calls him “my pig”).
 The fact that we are not talking about this every single second of every single day can most likely be blamed on the simple fact that to reach this buried treasure one would have to watch the rest of the movie.